cisco/mindmeld/source/quickstart/03_define_the_hierarchy.rst

   By convention, entity names are nouns that describe the entity type.

-Having completed the design of the domain, intent, entity and role hierarchy for our example application, we can begin implementing the application using MindMeld Workbench.
+Having completed the design of the domain, intent, entity and role hierarchy for our example application, we can begin implementing the application using MindMeld.

 Begin Implementation with MindMeld
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~